kienngd/kienngd.github.io/update-docker-image-without-starting-from-scratch/index.md

 Hi, it's me here again! 👋

 Ever been in this situation?
 You have a `Docker image` that you've been using for a while, and suddenly you `need to add some new softwares`.
 Building everything from scratch again?
-Ain't nobody got time for that! 😅
+Nobody has time for that! 😅

 Let me share a neat trick I use to save time.